 So Get Your Ticket and Get On The Train.
 Visit Cincinnati Views for the images below and get more images of 1940's Cincinnati at Cincinnati Views.

-The cars on The Cincinnatian were named after the parts of town of Cincinnati in 1948.
+The cars on The Cincinnatian were named after the vibrant neighborhoods in Cincinnati at 1948.

 This video created by K&L Trainz.com shows off the names of the cars as The Cincinnatian pulls into it's destination, The Cincinnati Union Terminal.
 This video is an immaculate reconception of what The Cincinnatian would look like and sound like pulling into Union Terminal.
 We are blessed to share this video of The Cincinnatian train by K&L Trainz.com.
 Warning: Loud Sound on Video.

-When Joe Haworth and "Press" (Real Name="Preston") "Got Back" as they simply said, the old timers on skeleton crews told the young men now filling their ranks again picking up their old jobs or joining the crew fresh newly 18 year olds, of ongoing maintenance problems that have existed for several years.
+When Joe Haworth and his co-worker "Press" (Real Name="Preston") "Got Back" from "The War", the old timers on skeleton crews told the young men now filling their ranks again, picking up their old jobs, or joining the crew fresh, of ongoing maintenance problems that have existed for several years.

 Listen below as Joe Haworth tells of how after the war upon returning to their jobs at The Union Terminal in the Spring of1946 he and a co-worker fixed the leaking roof of the Union Terminal Clock that had been going on at that point for two years.

-The following interview of Joe Haworth was recorded around 1995 by Melanie Stegman, Joe Haworth's Granddaughter, nearly 50 years since Joe and his co-worker fixed the Union Terminal Clock's Roof.
+The following interview of Joe Haworth was recorded around 1995 by the author's Sister, Melanie Stegman, Joe Haworth's Granddaughter, nearly 50 years since Joe and his co-worker fixed the Union Terminal Clock's Roof.

-Hear his tale from 1946 of how he and his coworker, Press, made the decision, got materials, and built a scaffold on the catwalk behind the Union Terminal's East Face Glass Windows and famous art deco clock to reglaze the roof above the clock.
-But the windows were all rusted shut and had to be taken apart and oiled first.
+Hear his tale from 1946 of how he and his coworker, Press, made the decision, got materials, and built a scaffold on top of the catwalk behind the Union Terminal's East Facing Glass Windows and famous art deco clock in order to reglaze the roof above the clock.
+But "the windows were all rusted shut and had to be taken apart and oiled first."

 Warning: Curse words, his color commentary gets quite vivid sometimes.
-It should be noted that during the interview the Bengals are playing on the TV, so more many more curse words.
+It should be noted that during the interview the Cincinnati Bengals are playing on the TV, so more, many more curse words will be heard.

 Classic Joe Haworth at 11:17.
 A man who gave everything to others, life, his Country & The Church, only after giving so much could one elicit classic Joe Haworth humor...